| Title: | Critical Line Algorithm in Pure R |

 We solve the problem with “box” constraints, i.e., allow to

-specify lower and upper bounds (via lB
+specify lower and upper bounds (via lB and uB) for each

 asset weight.